snehilvj/dmc-docs/docs/indicator/indicator.md

 .. exec::docs.indicator.interactive
     :code: false

-### Simple Example
+### Inline

-When the target element has a fixed width, set inline prop to add display: inline-block; styles to Indicator container.
+When the target element has a fixed width, set `inline` prop to add `display: inline-block;` styles to Indicator container.
-Alternatively, you can set width and height with style prop if you still want the root element to keep display: block.
+Alternatively, you can set width and height with `style` prop if you still want the root element to keep `display: block`.

-.. exec::docs.indicator.simple
+.. exec::docs.indicator.inline

 ### Offset

-Set offset to change indicator position.
+Set `offset` to change indicator position.
 It is useful when Indicator component is used with children that have border-radius:

 .. exec::docs.indicator.offset